Home » Koh Mak » Getting to Koh Mak

 FIying down to Trat Airport with Bangkok Airways from Suvarnabhumi Airport is the quickest way (and most expensive) to get to Koh Mak.

-To travel between Trat Airport and Laem Ngop Pier (or to/from Laem Sok Pier), you can use a private transfer or an open sided songthaew share taxi – there are no share minibuses operating this route.
+To travel between Trat Airport and the piers, you can use a private transfer – 975bt for Laem Ngop Pier and 1,500bt for Laem Sok Pier.
+There may also be combined share minibus/boat services with the selected Laem Sok companies.
+You can also hop in an open-sided songthaew share taxi.
 We can organise the private transfer for you, please email us at [email protected].

 Bangkok Airways’ telephone number is 02 270 6699 or 039 551 654-5, www.bangkokair.com